-The unaudited quarterly results for the year ended December 31, 2003 and the unaudited results for the three months ended March 31, 2004, June 30, 2004, and September 30, 2004 have been restated to reflect the correction of the cutoff procedures used by the Company for recognizing sales and sales related costs.
+The unaudited quarterly results for the year ended December 31, 2003 and the unaudited results for the three months ended March 31, 2004, June 30, 2004, and September 30, 2004 have been restated to reflect the correction of the cutoff procedures used by the Company for recognizing sales and sales related costs, as described in Note 2a).
 Under the corrected cutoff procedures, revenues and sales related costs are recognized at the time fuel deliveries are made and related services are performed.
 Because we contract with third parties for fuel deliveries and related services performance, this causes delays in our receiving the necessary information for invoicing.
 As a result of these delays, the Company had historically recorded revenue and sales related costs when supporting documentation relating to fuel deliveries and related services had been received from third parties.
-In addition, the restated quarterly amounts reflect the correction of inventory derivative accounting related to timing between the four quarters of 2003 and 2004.
-There was no impact on the full year 2003 and a minor impact on the full year 2004.
+In addition, the restated quarterly amounts reflect the correction of inventory derivative accounting.
+The impact of the restatement for inventory derivative accounting between the four quarters of 2003 and 2004.
+There was no impact on the full year 2003 and minor impact on the full year 2004.